 Both soy sauce and tamari are made with fermented soy beans to give it that signature salty burst of flavor.
 Tamari is a little thicker and slightly less saltier than soy sauce.
 Tamari is the Japanese version and soy sauce is of Chinese origin.

 If you're gluten free, you'll want to use tamari because it's not made with any grains.
-Tamari also tends to contain less additives, making it a little bit of a healthier option.
+Tamari also tends to contain less additives, making it a slightly healthier option.

 While there are times when you might want to use one over the others, the three can generally be used interchangeably barring any dietary restrictions.
-I use tamari usually just for the lack of additives and the slightly thicker, less salty ingredient.
+I use tamari usually just for the lack of additives and the slightly thicker and less salty taste.

 How to Make Homemade Teriyaki Sauce